keelyjones/ucd-milestone-project-1/README.md

 - The photos, videos and audio files used in this site were obtained directly from Reverend Blue, and may not be used without express permission.

 #### Acknowledgements

-- Inspiration for this website came from the Code Institute tutorials.
-Thanks to Reverend Blue for allowing me to use their content and media!